 Allinson's 50/50 Wholemeal Loaf in a Bread Maker recipe

 For ages I’ve been using my Panasonic bread maker to make dough, which I shape in a banneton and bake in an oven.
 Now I’ve enthusiastically returned to using the bread maker to make a whole loaf from start to finish.
-I can’t argue with the convenience of it; add a few ingredients to the bread pan, don’t forget the yeast (like I did the other day, ugh) and 3-5 hours later a warm, pillowy loaf appears, hopefully in time for lunch.
+I love the convenience of it; add a few ingredients to the bread pan, don’t forget the yeast (like I did the other day, ugh) and 3-5 hours later a warm, pillowy loaf appears, hopefully in time for lunch.

 If I have enough time I use menu 5, the 5 hour ‘whole wheat’ setting.
 The 3 hour ‘rapid whole wheat’ setting (menu 6) is fine too but the bread doesn’t rise quite as much.